Go Back in Time: How 12 Big Websites Looked Years Ago

-The year was 1997.
-Apple was a struggling computer company, AOL was a booming Internet service provider, Microsoft was on the verge of releasing Windows 98, and the Web was a very different place.
+The internet has progressed massively over the last two decades.
+Back then, Apple was a struggling computer company, AOL was a booming internet service provider, and Microsoft was on the verge of releasing Windows 98.
 Through the magic of the Wayback Machine, we can travel back in time and revisit the past.

-Take a walk down memory lane with us as we journey back in time and take a look at what the Web used to be.
-If you were there at the time, you’ll feel nostalgia – if not, you might be surprised just how far we’ve come.
+Take a walk down memory lane with us as we hop into our DeLorean and take a look at what the web used to be.
+If you were there at the time, you’ll feel nostalgia.
+If not, you might be surprised just how far we’ve come.
 Feel free to follow the links and do your own exploring, even revisit your own old haunts and marvel at how dated they look.

-Apple, now the most valuable company in the world, was a struggling computer company back in the ‘90s.
+Apple, now one of the most valuable companies in the world, was a struggling computer company back in the 90s.
 Apple’s website from 1997 seems like it’s about a completely different company from the Apple we know today.
-But even back then, Apple was pushing mobile devices—the eMate 300 in this case, which used Apple’s Newton platform.
-(It was a flop.)
+But even back then, Apple pushed mobile devices—the eMate 300 in this case, which used Apple’s Newton platform.
+(It flopped.)

 AOL’s website really is a blast from the past.
 The front page advertises the beta release of AOL Instant Messenger, which ultimately became very popular.
 It even offers a free AOL trial, which brought many people online for the first time.

-If you were around in the ‘90s, I’m sure you remember GeoCities.
-Instead of creating blogs, people created their own personal websites – and they usually looked horrible.
-GeoCities was shut down in 2009, but it faded away and died many years before.
+If you were around in the 90s, I’m sure you remember GeoCities.
+Instead of creating blogs, people created their own personal websites and they usually looked horrible.
+GeoCities was shut down officially in 2009, but it faded away and died many years before.

 The New York Times shows us what a newspaper website used to be like.
-The website attempts to bring the familiar newspaper-style layout to a browser – luckily, newspaper websites have advanced since then.
-It’s also amusing to see that the early versions of Internet Explorer were considered “complex” in their time.
+The website attempts to bring the familiar newspaper-style layout to a browser.
+Luckily, newspaper websites have advanced since then, and for many publications, it’s the primary output since print media is no longer as popular as it once was.

 If you weren’t using Yahoo, there’s a good chance you were using AltaVista.
+Back in 1997, they were more than just a search engine.
+You can see that from their proud boasting of a new “email with attitude” service called ME-Mail.
 AltaVista now just redirects to Yahoo’s search results, and Yahoo is just a frontend to Microsoft’s Bing.

-The White House didn’t have a shiny website back then – the website’s front page was the “White House Virtual Library.”
+The White House front page used to be the “White House Virtual Library.”
 It offered the ability to browse and search a variety of documents.
-No splashy front page with the latest news and high-resolution images of the president here, just a glorified search engine with a background that made the content harder to read.
+No splashy front page with the latest news and high-resolution images of the president here, just a glorified search engine with a tiling background that would have been all the rage at the time.

-One day, someone will write about how ancient the Web looked back in 2012 and marvel at how backwards we were.
+One day, someone will no doubt write about how ancient the web looks now and marvel at how backward we were.